mapref/map-library/README.md

 # map-library

-A simple viewing application for showing Borchert Map Library project in the GeoCommons at the University of Minnesota.
+A simple viewing application for showing Borchert Map Library projects in the GeoCommons at the University of Minnesota.

 ## Dependencies